When is 'Attack On Titan' season four part three coming out?

 The one-hour special airs in Japan on the NHK television network on Saturday March 4 at 12:25am.

-The episode is expected to be released for global audiences on Crunchyroll shortly after it airs.
-However, the streaming service has been suspiciously quiet on when it will arrive.
+The episode is expected to be released for global audiences on anime streaming platform Crunchyroll shortly after it airs in Japan.
+However, the streaming service has yet to confirm exactly when it will arrive.
 If it does release around the same time, the episode should be available in the US on Friday March 3 after 7:25am PT/10:25am ET and 3:25pm GMT in the UK.

 Does the second half of part 3 have a release date?